svtuck/svtuck.github.io/CS201/Assignments/Lab1/Intro.md

 [RemoveVowels](https://github.com/svtuck/cs201/blob/master/src/lab1/RemoveVowels.java)

 ## Palindrome
 For this program, take a string as input as an argument and determine if that String is a palindrome.
+Assume the word is all lower cased.
 * Input: a string from the command line (perhaps multiple words with spaces).
 * Output: whether this is a palindome